Memorandum #311 Right-to-know Act

 Request For Access

-Written requests may be submitted to the Right-to-Know Officer in person, by mail, or to a designated e-mail address ( ).
+Written requests may be submitted to the Right-to-Know Officer in person, by mail, to the designated email address ( ), or by facsimile to 215-972-6295.

-The Right-to-Know Officer may not accept verbal or telephonic requests.
+The Right-to-Know Officer will not accept verbal or telephonic requests.

 The Right-to-Know Officer may not accept written, anonymous requests.
 Each request must include the following information:

-- Identification or description of the requested record in sufficient detail;
+- Identification or description of the requested record in sufficient detail/specificity;

 - Medium in which the record is requested; and